 - How do we represent the language of the world?

-- Do the technologies of science help define or do they elide the unseen?
+- Do the technologies of science help define or elide the unseen?

 The conference will take place across two locations at the University of Edinburgh: The Talbot Rice Gallery, and the Informatics Forum.
-During the conference the Talbot Rice Gallery will create a special event drawing upon the concurrent Rachel Maclean exhibition, curating a series of performances and talks that restage the story of Pinocchio.
-Beginning with the perfect analogy for the latent image – the piece of pine wood that yelps to identify the image of the boy within – the event will consider images in relation to morality, phantom limbs, capitalism and deceit.
+During the conference the Talbot Rice Gallery will create a special event drawing upon the concurrent David Claerbout and Rachel Maclean exhibitions, curating a series of performances and talks that restage the works and creatively explore the concept of the latent image.

-Header image by Chelsea Lehmann, Tenchi, 2016, (detail) high-res digital infrared scan of painting (oil on linen, 24 x 21cm).
+Header images by Chelsea Lehmann, Tenchi, 2016, (detail) high-res digital infrared scan of painting (oil on linen, 24 x 21cm).
 Courtesy Ide Advanced Imaging Laboratory, Kyoto University, and the artist; Beverley Hood ‘We began are part of the body’ 2017.